luau-lang/luau/docs/_pages/compatibility.md

 * Order of table assignment in table literals follows program order in mixed tables (Lua 5.x assigns array elements first in some cases)
 * Equality comparisons call `__eq` metamethod even when objects are rawequal (which matches other metamethods like `<=` and facilitates NaN checking)
+* Tail calls are not supported to simplify implementation, make debugging/stack traces more predictable and allow deep validation of caller identity for security